arjunmehta/heartbeats/README.md

 #### heartbeats.createHeart(heartrate, name);
 Creates and returns a new `Heart` object.

-If you provide a `name` the heart is registered in the module's list of hearts (see **heartbeats.heart()**).
+The heart is registered in the module's list of hearts (see **heartbeats.heart()**).
 This is useful if you want to access heartbeats from different modules.

 ```javascript
 // a new heart that beats every 2 seconds named "heartA"